While I wait for news, and now my hands have stopped shaking, I want to record the incident that happened tonight.

 Well, it was pretty scary, and nasty too, the way people got killed, being sliced in two by a faulty lift and crushed between train carriages, for example.
 Afterwards, Shelley said, “God, that was horrible.
 Look, I brought something we can play, I’ll go and get it.”
 She headed for the kitchen.

 Shelley returned with a rectangular box.
-She opened it and took out a board with the letters of the alphabet and the numbers one to ten printed on it, along with the words ‘yes,’ ‘no,’ and ‘good bye.’
-The board was decorated with star symbols and a sun and a moon, both characterized with evil-looking faces.
+She opened it and took out a board with the letters of the alphabet and the numbers one to ten printed on it, along with the words ‘yes,’ ‘no,’ and ‘goodbye.’
+The board was decorated with star symbols and a sun and a moon, both characterized by evil-looking faces.
 At the top of the board was a skull and, on either side of it, bat-like wings.

 “Oh, my God!”
 I exclaimed, “A Ouija board, this is scary! … I know, I’ll light some candles!”

 Shelley laughed, “My gran used it to contact spirits!”

 Soon we sat at one end of the dining table, two candles burning in holders in the centre of the table and the room lights turned off.
 Our half-drunk bottles of beer stood on coasters, we didn’t want to stain the table, being thoughtful girls at heart.
 I took a swig of mine, I wasn’t sure of the taste, but it made me feel good.